-While slightly less beneficial, wearing ankle weights of between 1 and 3 pounds can increase our heart rate by up to 5 beats per minute, and calorie burn by as much as 10%.
+While slightly less beneficial, wearing ankle weights of between 1 and 3 pounds can increase the heart rate by up to 5 beats per minute, and calorie burn by as much as 10%.

 Wrist and Ankle Weights Muscle Toning Benefits

-As with dumbbells, strap-on weights provide a combination of cardiovascular and strength training, which helps build muscle.
+As with dumbbells, strap-on weights provide a combination of cardiovascular and strength training, which helps to build muscle.

 Walking wearing wrist weights can be beneficial, due to your muscles contracting against the resistance the weight provides.
 This will help develop your muscle mass and increase your endurance and strength.
 Your balance and coordination are also likely to improve.

-Wearing ankle weights while walking will help tone your calves and thighs, plus your hamstrings, buttocks, and abs.
+Wearing ankle weights while walking will help to tone your calves and thighs, plus your hamstrings, buttocks, and abs.

 How to Start Using Wrist and Ankle Weights

 When you first start wearing wrist and ankle weights, use light weights and keep your sessions short.
 Be sure to securely attach the weights to your wrists and ankles, and walk as you usually do.
 Taking very long steps and swinging your arms in an exaggerated way can result in muscle strain.

 If you want to try just one set of strap-on weights, try ankle weights.
 The likelihood of ankle weights causing injury is lower than that of wrist weights.
-On the other hand, wrist weights that are too heavy, are linked to the possible development of RSI and carpal tunnel syndrome.
+Wrist weights that are too heavy are linked to the possible development of RSI and carpal tunnel syndrome.

 Potential Risks of Wearing Wrist and Ankle Weights When Walking

-Walking with ankle weights can also affect our gait, causing us to walk in an unnatural or unbalanced fashion.
-This can negatively affect posture, further putting our joints at risk of injury.
+Walking with ankle weights could also affect your gait, causing you to walk in an unnatural or unbalanced fashion.
+This can negatively affect posture, further putting your joints at risk of injury.